 Mother and Child Reunions

-- Observe your child carefully and be sensitive to her needs.
+Observe your child carefully.
+Be sensitive to her needs.
 Everyone responds to "hellos" and "goodbyes" differently.

 - Recognize problem behavior.
 There is a kind of inconsolable crying that needs professional attention.
 If you're dealing with a child who falls apart a lot, she may be extremely sensitive or scared.
 Ask your pediatrician for guidance.